Idle messages

 Multilingual support

-Handle multiple languages by creating language-specific assistants or dynamically updating messages:
+Handle multiple languages by creating language-specific assistants or dynamically configuring hook messages:

 Language-specific assistants